longnbh/maze-escape/README.md

 - Gaining valuable insights into SDL2: popular functions for loading sounds, rendering images and more than that!
 - Learned how to get my code built structurally and neatly arranged, for smoother further maintenance and improvements.
 - How to manage time effectively and also, overcome stresses when building a project, which is essential for my future career.
+### IMPERFECTIONS:
+- Some implementation files are lengthy, not clean at all
+- Some functions are repeated because of they have not been synthesized into a single complete function for usage.
+- Comments in my source code are hybrid: English & Vietnamese, which might cause some problems to be understandable to other developers who read my source.
 ### FURTHER DEVELOPMENT THAT COULD BE IMPLEMENTED IN THE FUTURE
 #### 1. Choose levels accordingly (easy, medium, difficult)
 - Each level will be a different maze based on its difficulty.